How to Secure A Website? (Complete Website Security Guide)

 Plugins and themes are installed on several thousands of websites, therefore the effect of this one flaw is greatly amplified.

 Responsible plugin and theme developers make an effort to plug these security holes in their products by releasing updates.
 This is actually a key reason why we recommend opting for premium plugins whenever possible.
-Regular software maintenance cannot be sufficiently emphasized in a website security strategy.
+Regular software maintenance and using vulnerability scanners to detect any gaps in protection cannot be sufficiently emphasized in a website security strategy.

 What happens when a vulnerability is discovered?